 What Is a G6PD Test?

 A G6PD test is a simple test that requires a blood sample.
-It is typically ordered to test for deficiencies of G6PD.
+It’s

 Why Is a G6PD Test Used?

-Your doctor may order a G6PD test if he or she suspects hemolytic anemia based on certain symptoms, including:
+Your doctor may order a G6PD test if they suspect you have

 - pale skin